 Brand Loyalty vs. Brand Advocacy

-While they’re often used interchangeably, brand loyalty and brand advocacy are not the same thing.
+While they’re often used interchangeably, brand loyalty and brand advocacy are not the same things.
 In fact, you can have people being loyal to your brand without advocating it (loyal consumers, 1st category), just as you can have people who advocate your brand but aren’t loyal to it (brand advocates, 2nd category).

 Usually when we talk about “brand advocacy” the sentiment is positive: people who help spread the word about your brand, who help increase your share of voice and its positive sentiment.
 On the other hand, you also have negative advocates, or detractors (3rd category).
 These are people who will gladly talk negatively about your brand to get people away from you, or to discourage people from using any of your products and services.
 They have the same potential to increase your share of voice, albeit negatively.
-(That’s why when you check your share of voice you should always check whether it’s increasing positively or negatively, and the reasons behind it.)
+(That’s why when you check your share of voice you should always check whether it’s increasing positively or negatively and the reasons behind it.)

 Then we have a fourth category: Brand ambassadors.
 These are in the sweet spot between brand loyalty and brand advocacy: they’re loyal to your brand and they’re positive advocates for it too.